 Our competition lawyers handle cases before the Norwegian and international competition authorities and courts.
 In addition to their experience as lawyers, our team can draw on their experience from leading positions in the Norwegian Competition Authority, the EFTA Surveillance Authority, the UK Competition and Markets Authority, the European Commission, international law firms in London and Brussels, the Norwegian National Authority for the Investigation and Prosecution of Economic and Environmental Crime, and from both the Norwegian courts and the EFTA Court.

-Our competition lawyers provide legal and strategic advice in all types of cases, including the following:
+Legal and strategic advice in all types of cases, including the following:

-- Assisting with the competition law aspects of acquisitions, mergers, the establishment of joint ventures and other forms of transactions, including the notification of transactions to the Norwegian Competition Authority, the European Commission and/or other international competition authorities.
+- Assisting with the competition law aspects of acquisitions, mergers, the establishment of joint ventures and other forms of transactions, including the notification of transactions to the Norwegian Competition Authority, the European Commission and/or other international competition authorities

-- Assisting with the drafting and review of distribution agreements, licence agreements and other forms of cooperation, so that they do not come into conflict with the competition law rules on the prohibition of anti-competitive agreements.
+- Assisting with the drafting and review of distribution agreements, licence agreements and other forms of cooperation, so that they do not come into conflict with the competition law rules on the prohibition of anti-competitive agreements

-- Guiding companies being investigated for unlawful cooperation – for example market sharing, price fixing or bid rigging – through the investigation process, from dawn raids or a leniency application to appeals and follow-on damages litigation.
+- Guiding companies being investigated for unlawful cooperation – for example market sharing, price fixing or bid rigging – through the investigation process, from dawn raids or a leniency application to appeals and follow-on damages litigation

 - Assessing the terms of exclusivity agreements, rebate agreements, refusals to supply or other behaviour that might lead to a company abusing a dominant position, as well as advising (dominant) companies as to how they can best adapt to the competition rules.
-Our team also provides assistance to companies in connection with complaints submitted to national and international competition authorities regarding abuses committed by dominant players.
+Our team also provides assistance to companies in connection with complaints submitted to national and international competition authorities regarding abuses committed by dominant players

-- The development of internal guidelines, compliance materials and routines to help ensure that companies avoid unintentionally breaching the competition law rules, as well as to provide guidance as to how companies should conduct themselves in case they become involved in an investigation.
+- The development of internal guidelines, compliance materials and routines to help ensure that companies avoid unintentionally breaching the competition law rules, as well as to provide guidance as to how companies should conduct themselves in case they become involved in an investigation

 Global Competition Review